-Leave it to the chaps at Kaufmann Mercantile to source a good-looking equivalent: the Anti-Fly Glass Sphere by Mexico City-based designer José de la O of Studio José de la O. No excuse now not to give it a go.
+Leave it to the chaps at Kaufmann Mercantile to source a good-looking equivalent: the Anti-Fly Glass Sphere by Mexico City designer José de la O of Studio José de la O. No excuse now not to give it a go.

 Above: It is the refraction of light against the water that confuses insects, especially flies, and keeps them away.

-Above: De la O worked with a family-run glass blowing business in Mexico City to create these mouth-blown vessels.
+Above: De la O worked with a family-run glass-blowing business in Mexico City to create these mouth-blown vessels.
 Just fill with water and suspend near food.

 Looking to add to your insect arsenal?
 See Gardenista's Five Favorite Fly Swatters and consider making a batch of Alexa's DIY: Bug Repellent Balm.
 And if the bugs still bite, have a look at Erin's Natural Mosquito Bite Remedies (used tea bags are one of the seven solutions).

 N.B.: This post is an update; the original story ran on July 2, 2014, as part of our Block Party issue.